BGhaz7/MNIST_Handwritten_Digit_Classifier/README.md

 📊 Data Preprocessing: Handling image data and preparing it for model training.
 🤖 PyTorch Utilization: Implementing PyTorch for model construction, training, and testing.
 🔍 Model Evaluation: Analyzing the performance of the trained model.
-This classifier not only showcases the practical application of neural networks but also serves as a stepping stone in my journey into the expansive field of artificial intelligence.